 h.
 Vehicle and pedestrian access easements may serve in lieu of streets when approved by the decision maker only where dedication of a street is deemed impracticable by the city.
 Finding: Not applicable.
-There are no pedestrian accessways proposed or required for the development in lieu of vehicular streets.
+The pedestrian accessways proposed in the development are not in lieu of vehicular streets.